-You need to book an appointment online for your nearest National Police station to submit your application and all the documents (the requirements vary according to your visa).
+You need to book an appointment online at your nearest National Police station to submit your application and all the documents (the requirements vary according to your visa).

 You can also apply at the Oficina de Extranjería – the immigration administration office of the Spanish government.
 Every main city in each province in Spain has a branch of the Oficina de Extranjería .

 Once you are on the Register, you will be issued with a Resident Certificate – Certificado de Residente – which will include the date of registration, your name, address, nationality and NIE number.

 If you have lived in Spain for five years and already have Certificado de Residente, you can apply, if you wish to, for permanent residency.

 For this, you will need to use the same forms and pay the same tax.
 No additional paperwork should be required, however, the authorities might ask for proof you have been living in Spain for five years.